-Using shoulder straps to move an item up and down stairs can be tricky as all of the weight will shift completely to the downhill mover – we would recommend using the high and low method for this.
+Using shoulder straps to move an item up and down stairs can be tricky as all of the weight will shift completely to the downhill mover.

-If carrying the fridge freezer just isn’t an option, you could try sliding it along the floor.
+If carrying the fridge freezer just is not an option, you could try sliding it along the floor.
 This method can be particularly useful for extremely heavy items like American style fridge freezers.
-Don’t just drag it across your expensive floors though – create your own sliders.
+It is not recommended to just drag it across your floors, you should create your own sliders.

-If it’s to be moved across wooden or laminate floor, simply take four frisbees or old plastic lids (one for each foot), attach either a piece of old carpet or towelling to the top side, and flip the frisbee carpet side down to protect the floor.
+If it is to be moved across a wooden or laminate floor, simply take four frisbees or old plastic lids, attach either a piece of old carpet or towelling to the top side, and flip the frisbee carpet side down to protect the floor.
 You should have four of each for each foot of the fridge.

-These will then go under each foot of the fridge, distributing the weight over a greater surface area and reducing the friction, making it easier to slide it with minimum effort (and without causing damage).
-If, however it’s to be move across a carpet, just use the frisbees or lids without the attached fabric.
+These will then go under each foot of the fridge, distributing the weight over a greater surface area and reducing the friction, making it easier to slide it with minimum effort and the least amount of damage.
+If it is to be moved across a carpet, just use the frisbees or lids without the attached fabric.

-If creating your own sliders isn’t something that you want to do, simply use a larger, old piece of carpet that the fridge freezer can sit on.
+If creating your own sliders is not something that you want to do, simply use a larger, old piece of carpet that the fridge freezer can sit on.
 This will make it much easier to drag the appliance to where you want it to go.

-If there are a number of steps in your house that you may need to go up and down as you move the fridge freezer, create ramps using lumber or scaffold planks, this will make the journey smoother and eliminate sharp movements or a need to over exert yourself as you keep lifting the appliance up and down.
+If there are a number of steps in your house that you may need to go up and down as you move, create ramps using lumber or scaffold planks.
+This will make the journey smoother and eliminate sharp movements or a need to over exert yourself.

 Secure any loose items before moving.
-This includes the shelving and drawers inside both the fridge and freezer – any abnormal movements can cause things to slide out of place, potentially causing damage.
+This includes the shelving and drawers inside both the fridge and freezer, as any abnormal movements can cause these items to slide out of place, potentially causing damage.
 The power cable should also be secured before moving so as not to cause a trip hazard.